Flat vs Sloping Vineyards:

 • 7.5% – 10% : Allows for excellent air drainage; erosion and nutrient loss can be of concern; issues for row orientation and limit for equipment usage.

-• 10% – 15% : Allows for excellent canopy air flow and drainage but with increasing erosion and nutrient loss concerns; likely unsafe for equipment usage without some form of terracing or self-leveling equipment, diversion ditches to control run off, and rows oriented perpendicular to slope.
+• 10% – 15% : Allows for excellent canopy air flow and drainage but with increasing erosion and nutrient loss concerns; likely becoming unsafe for heavy/large machinery usage without some form of terracing or self-leveling equipment, diversion ditches to control run off, and rows oriented perpendicular to slope.

 • A slope greater than 15% : Vine management becomes more difficult; plus, erosion and equipment rollover can be of a concern.
 Very steep sites will require careful management and harvest by hand.